Area stores close early Sunday, amid threats of rumored violence

 Walmart closes at 8:30 p.m. during the COVID-19 pandemic to allow for employees to thoroughly clean before the next day of operations.

-East Peoria’s Chief of Police told WMBD Target in East Peoria closed early Sunday.
-Steve Roegge said the stores were not told to close but did so on its own accord.
+East Peoria’s Chief of Police Steve Roegge told WMBD Target in East Peoria closed early Sunday.
+Roegge said the stores were not told to close but did so on its own accord.